-Proceedings in confidentiality and "appointed a 'Special Master to investigate alleged leaks of information to the press."
+12 Some of this Court's justices had issued orders cloaking the Whitehead Proceedings in confidentiality and "appointed a 'Special Master to investigate alleged leaks of information to the press."
 Del Papa, 112 Nev. at 371, 915 P.2d at 246-47.
 The Attorney General petitioned for extraordinary relief to challenge those orders.
 Id.
 In granting relief, this Court "conclude[d] that these orders mandating confidentiality were invalid and that Respondent Justices lack constitutional or legislative authority to appoint a special master to investigate the leaks of information to the media and the reason for this court's lost prestige."
 Id.

-12 This Court also found the secrecy orders ran afoul of NRS 1.090.
+13 This Court also found the secrecy orders ran afoul of NRS 1.090.
 Del Papa, 112 Nev. at 374, 915 P.2d at 248.
-That statute provides "The sitting of every court of justice shall be public except as otherwise provided by law; but the judge of any court may exclude any minor during any criminal trial therein except such minor be on trial, or when testifying as a witness, or when the minor shall be a law student preparing to apply for a license to practice law."
+That statute provides "The sitting of every court of justice shall be public except as otherwise provided by law; but the judge of any court may exclude any minor during any criminal trial therein except such minor be right to access civil judicial proceedings: